xsankar/Awesome-LLM-Eval-MetricMinds/README.md

 ---
 ## Reading Comprehension
 [<img src="images/back_button.png" width="25" height="25">](#frameworks--benchmarks-by-topic)
+> Reading comprehension benchmarks test a model’s ability to answer questions based on the information in a passage of text.
+It includes a number of multiple choice benchmarks as well as some benchmarks that require the model to output an exact correct answer.
 | Year | Title | Notes |
 | :- | :- | :- |
 |  |  |  |